bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interface/erc20interface.md

-ERC20 (Ethereum Request for Comments 20) is a standard for token contracts that manage fungible tokens on the Ethereum blockchain.
+ERC20 (Ethereum Request for Comments 20) is a standard for token contracts that manages fungible tokens on the Ethereum blockchain.

 Fungible tokens are all equal to each other and have the same value, behavior, and rights.
-Fungible tokens are often used as a medium of exchange, like the currencies ETH or BTC, but also for other use cases like voting rights or reputation.
+Fungible tokens are often used as a medium of exchange, like the currencies ETH or BTC.
+However, they can also have other use cases like voting rights or reputation.

 If you want to know more about the ERC20 token standard, have a look at the specifications in its <a href="https://eips.ethereum.org/EIPS/eip-20" target="_blank">Ethereum improvement proposal</a>.